wolfol67755/06-annotations-reflection/README.md

 ### TypeAdapter

-Unlike the previous JSON snippet ,the actual response body of the ICNDB API looks like the following:
+Unlike the previous JSON snippet, the actual response body of the ICNDB API looks like the following:

 ```json
 {